UCSD-ECEMAE-148/Markdown-Instructions/50-Virtual Machine with DonkeyCar AI Simulator/Donkeysim on an ARM Chip Mac.md

 Otherwise you may have to determine the function of each button from the terminal outputs when they are pressed.

 **~14000 images is recommended for an initial dataset.
-This should take about 10 minutes to record**
+This should take about 10 minutes to record.
+I have seen functional (but unreliable) models with only 4500 images**

 **To stop the DonkeyCar framework, use CTRL + C in the terminal**